VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ### IoT and Edge monitoring

-`vmagent` can run and collect metrics in IoT and industrial networks with unreliable or scheduled connections to their remote storage.
+`vmagent` can run and collect metrics in IoT environments and industrial networks with unreliable or scheduled connections to their remote storage.
 It buffers the collected data in local files until the connection to remote storage becomes available and then sends the buffered data to the remote storage.
-It re-tries sending the data to remote storage until any errors are resolved.
+It re-tries sending the data to remote storage until errors are resolved.
-The maximum buffer size can be limited with `-remoteWrite.maxDiskUsagePerURL`.
+The maximum on-disk size for the buffered metrics can be limited with `-remoteWrite.maxDiskUsagePerURL`.

 `vmagent` works on various architectures from the IoT world - 32-bit arm, 64-bit arm, ppc64, 386, amd64.
 See [the corresponding Makefile rules](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmagent/Makefile) for details.

 ### Drop-in replacement for Prometheus

-If you use Prometheus only for scraping metrics from various targets and forwarding those metrics to remote storage then `vmagent` can replace Prometheus.
+If you use Prometheus only for scraping metrics from various targets and forwarding these metrics to remote storage then `vmagent` can replace Prometheus.
 Typically, `vmagent` requires lower amounts of RAM, CPU and network bandwidth compared with Prometheus.
 See [these docs](#how-to-collect-metrics-in-prometheus-format) for details.

+### Flexible metrics relay

+`vmagent` can accept metrics in [various popular data ingestion protocols](#how-to-push-data-to-vmagent), apply [relabeling](#relabeling) to the accepted metrics (for example, change metric names/labels or drop unneeded metrics) and then forward the relabeled metrics to other remote storage systems, which support Prometheus `remote_write` protocol (including other `vmagent` instances).

 ### Replication and high availability